Opioid Addicts Are Using Imodium A-D to Get High

 Imodium A-D, the popular anti-diarrhea medication, is apparently being used by addicts to get high, according to reports this week.

-People who are addicted to opioid painkillers like Vicodin and Oxycontin have turned to to the drug for a high, the Chicago Tribune reported.
+People who are addicted to opioid painkillers like Vicodin and Oxycontin have turned to the drug for a high, the Chicago Tribune reported.
 The key ingredient in Imodium, loperamide, is an opioid that works similarly to morphine and causes intestinal slow-down that helps stop diarrhea, but it can pose serious health risks

 “People looking for either self-treatment of (opioid) withdrawal symptoms or euphoria are overdosing on loperamide with sometimes deadly consequences,” researcher and study author William Eggleston told the paper.
 “Loperamide is safe in therapeutic doses but extremely dangerous in high doses,” Eggleston said a release via the Annals of Emergency Medicine.